fluentrobotics/hst_combo/README.md

 ### Run
 If you are using `FLUENT-LAB-11`, you do not have to configure the environment and can just go to the `Run` step.

- * Get into the virtual environment:
+ * Get into the virtual environment (Only if working with Stretch):
  ```shell
  cd /path/to/ros-devcontainer
  ./enter-container.sh